stephenverderame/cpp_book/src/concurrency/atomic.md

 # Atomics

-Here we are, home stretch of the threading library!
 Do you remember how I said we can have a situation where an integer is half-updated?
 Well that's because normal read and writes are not atomic.
 When something is atomic, it is basically an indivisible operation.
 An atomic operation is either fully completed, or not started.
 Which means it forces some kind of modification order between threads.
 For most primitive types, atomic data types are lock free,